anshulgill/Weather-Project/README.md

 # weather-project
-Created a weather forecast project by using technology HTML , CSS , JavaScript .
+Created a weather forecast project by using technology HTML , CSS , JavaScript and API's.